Abdulmaged42/Countries_API-S_POSTMAN/README.md

-worst-case scenario : negative collection and there a reigionbloc collection have its happy and worst scenario and there an environment hold the base url each collection has it`s tests
+worst-case scenario : negative collection and there a reigionbloc collection have its happy and worst scenario and there an environment hold the base url each collection has it`s tests test cases flow gona by numbers